Have you been diagnosed with a herniated or bulging disc?

 Think of a bulging disc like a hamburger that has a meat patty too big for the bun.
 When wear and tear on the vertebrae disc happens, the discs can dry out more and the soft cartilage then becomes hard.
 That can make your discs start to bulge out evenly all the way around the disc.
 Literally, the disc material is bulging in every direction.
 With a herniated disc, that bulging may only be happening in certain areas or one area.
 You can start to get a crack or weak area in your vertebrae disc where the cartilage is damaged.
 That can cause disc material to protrude out of the disc instead of staying inside.

 Find Healing Today

 At Spine Correction Center of the Rockies, we take bulging and herniated disc problems very seriously.
 These conditions can leave you in chronic pain that make every day tasks seem impossible.
 No one should have to continuously live with that pain.

 Because we are an integrated clinic, our revolutionary bulging disc and herniated disc treatment is covered by most major insurances.
 To diagnose bulging discs we need to conduct a complete medical history, and confirm the bulging disc through MRIs, CT scans, and/or X-rays.

 Spinal decompression therapy is one of the components of our program that gives us these great results, often meaning you will not have to undergo risky, expensive surgeries.
-Combined with exercises, botanical injections, chiropractic manipulation, and active body orthotics, we are able to get results where so many have failed.
+Combined with exercises, trigger point injections, chiropractic manipulation, and active body orthotics, we are able to get results where so many have failed.